simondell/threewordpoems/app/views/static_pages/styleguide.html.md

 ```

-Collections of links use the classic "list of links" mark-up, with a twist:
+Collections of links use the classic "list of links" mark-up:

 ```html
 <ol>